 ‘And then you started prancing around with your bloody Walkman on.’

 He was right.
 It was all coming back to me.
-I had been listened to a Talk Talk cassette, specifically, their absolutely brilliant song It’s My Life which I loved so much and which thinking about retrospectively (along with the cigarette) was making me dizzy.
+I had been listening to a Talk Talk cassette, specifically, their absolutely brilliant song It’s My Life which I loved so much and which thinking about retrospectively (along with the cigarette) was making me dizzy.

 ‘But I was only stood outside for a minute, two minutes at most!’
 I pleaded while propping myself up on the bar.